Generalized Fourier coefficients of multiplicative functions: Proof of Proposition

 \subsection{Montgomery--Vaughan approach}

+Since $\mathcal{M}_1 \subset \mathcal{M}_H$ for all $H>1$, it suffices to prove Proposition \ref{p:equid-non-corr} for $H>1$.
+Since the task of bounding \eqref{eq:H=1-case} for $D=1$ presents an easier special case of the task of bounding the inner sum of \eqref{eq:pre-decomposition} for unexceptional $D$ when $H>1$, a proof for the $H=1$ case may, however, be extracted from the argument below.
+In fact, most of the argument directly applies when setting $H=D=1$.
+The main differences leading to simplifications are that \begin{enumerate} \item if $H=D=1$, one can, instead of later referring to the results from Section \ref{s:linear-subsecs}, directly work with the equidistribution properties of the given polynomial sequence $g$, and \item the extra work of handling the outer sums in \eqref{eq:pre-decomposition} is not required when $H=D=1$. \end{enumerate}

-From now on we assume that $D$ is unexceptional, that is, $D\sim 2^k$ for $k \geq (\log \log T)^2 / \log 2$ and $D \not\in \mathcal{B}_{2^k}$, where $\mathcal{B}_{2^k}$ is the exceptional set from Section \ref{ss:hyperbola}.
-To bound the inner sum of \eqref{eq:pre-decomposition} for unexceptional $D$, we shall employ the strategy Montgomery and Vaughan followed in their improvement \cite{mv77} of a result of Daboussi, and begin by introducing a factor $\log n$ into the average.
+From now on we assume that $H>1$ and that $D$ is unexceptional, that is $D \sim 2^k$ for $k \geq (\log \log T)^2 / \log 2$ and $D \not\in \mathcal{B}_{2^k}$, where $\mathcal{B}_{2^k}$ is the exceptional set from Section \ref{ss:hyperbola}.
+To bound the inner sum of \eqref{eq:pre-decomposition} for unexceptional $D$, we employ the strategy of Montgomery and Vaughan \cite{mv77} outlined in Section \ref{s:outline}, and begin by introducing a factor $\log n$ into the average.
 This will later allow us to reduce matters to understanding equidistribution along sequences defined in terms of primes.
 We set $h=f_i$.
-Cauchy--Schwarz and several integral comparisons show that
+We caution that this is \emph{not} the function $h$ from Lemma \ref{l:dirichlet}, but could either be $h$ or $h*h'$ in the notation of the lemma.